Skip to main content

 T1hen said I: 'For what object is this blessed land, which is entirely filled with trees, and this accursed valley between?'

-2 Then Uriel, one of the holy angels who was with me, answered and said: ‘This valley is for those who are accursed for ever: here shall all the accursed be gathered together who utter with their lips against the Lord unseemly words and of His glory speak hard things.
-E Here shall they be gathered together, and here shall be their place of judgement.
-3 In the last times, in the days of the true judgement in the presence of the righteous for ever: here shall the godly bless the Lord of Glory, the Eternal King.
-4 In the days of judgement over the former, they shall bless Him for the mercy in accordance with which He has assigned them (their lot).’
+2 Then Uriel, one of the holy angels who was with me, answered and said: 'This accursed valley is for those who are accursed for ever: Here shall all the accursed be gathered together who utter with their lips against the Lord unseemly words and of His glory speak hard things.
+Etheopic Greek Here shall they be gathered together, and here shall be their place of judgement.
+3 In the last times, in the days of true judgement, in the presence of the righteous for ever: here shall the godly bless the Lord of Glory, the Eternal King.
+4 In the days of judgement over the former, they shall bless Him for the mercy in accordance with which He has assigned them (their lot).'
 5 Then I blessed the Lord of Glory and set forth His glory and lauded Him gloriously.
-XXVIII-XXXIII. _Further Journey to the East._

 Did You Know?